Svxcghd/statistical_attacks/README.md

 pandas

 Installation
-To run this project, make sure pandas is installed use this command in terminal to verificate that pandas is already installed pip install pandas
+To run this project, make sure pandas is installed use this command in terminal to verificate that pandas is already installed: pip install pandas